Akkadian language: Independent personal pronouns

 Independent personal pronouns in Akkadian are as follows:

 Suffixed (or enclitic) pronouns

 Suffixed (or enclitic) pronouns (mainly denoting the genitive, accusative and dative) are as follows:

 Demonstrative pronouns

 Demonstrative pronouns in Akkadian differ from the Western Semitic variety.
 The following tables show the Akkadian demonstrative pronouns according to near and far deixis:

 Relative pronouns

 Relative pronouns in Akkadian are shown in the following table:

 Unlike plural relative pronouns, singular relative pronouns in Akkadian exhibit full declension for case.
-However, only the form ša (originally accusative masculine singular) survived, while the other forms disappeared in time.
+Only the form ša (originally accusative masculine singular) survived, while the other forms disappeared in time.

 Interrogative pronouns

 The following table shows the interrogative pronouns used in Akkadian: